 Yesterday morning when I was making up the marinade for my Carne Asada that we were going to have for dinner, I realized that I didn’t have any oranges or even any orange juice on hand.
 The recipe calls for lime juice and orange juice and while I love the lime, the orange really gives it a special kick.
-So I was a weighing my options about how to proceed when I remembered the Wild Orange essential oil I had in my collection and decided to give that a try!
+So I was a weighing my options about how to proceed when I remembered the Sweet Orange essential oil I had in my collection and decided to give that a try!
 Since essential oil is highly concentrated I only added a couple of drops, but the result was perfection!
 It gave the carne asada just the right flavor!
 I don’t think I’ll ever go back to regular orange juice again. :-)

 After dinner I got to thinking about how great essential oils are…and especially CITRUS EO’s.
 I just love them all.
-Lemon, Lime, Wild Orange, Tangerine, Grapefruit….they all make me happy.
+Lemon, Lime, Sweet Orange, Tangerine, Grapefruit….they all make me happy.
 And they are SO versatile!

 Here are just SOME of the amazing ways you can use Citrus Essential Oils: